Sovereign immunity: Malaysia

 In Malaysia, a amendment to the constitution in 1993 during the premiership of Mahathir Mohamad abolished royal immunity from prosecution, allowing both the king and state rulers to be tried in a Special Court.
 This was previously impossible because every ruler of Malaysia was stated to be protected from being brought to court due to their royal status.

 Netherlands

 Since 1848, article 42 of the Dutch constitution states: "The king is immune from prosecution; the ministers are responsible".

 Nigeria

 Section 308 of the Nigerian constitution of 1999 provides immunity from court proceedings, i.e., proceedings that will compel their attendance in favour of elected executive officers, namely the President and his vice and the governors of the states and the deputies.
 This immunity extends to acts done in their official capacities so that they are not responsible for acts done on behalf of the state.
 However, this immunity does not extend to acts done in abuse of the powers of their office of which they are liable upon the expiration of their tenure.
-It is important to note that the judiciary has absolute immunity for actions decisions taken in their official capacity.
+The judiciary has absolute immunity for actions decisions taken in their official capacity.